dartion/ML-Projects/Breast Cancer Detection/readme.md

 | Anaconda | 4.7.0+  |
 | Jupyter Core | 4.5.0+  |

-## Algorithims
+## Algorithms
 ### KNN (K Nearest Neighbours)
 K Nearest Neighbour(KNN) is a classification technique.
-KNN in simple terms is, in a given dataset to predict the classification of the target choose K neighbours.
+KNN in simple terms is, in a given dataset to predict the classification of the target chooses K neighbours.
-The classification of the target will be same classification the majority of its nearest neighbours determined by the variable K.
+The classification of the target will be the same classification the majority of its nearest neighbours determined by the variable K.
-The value of K could be changed from 1 to n. n being the size of the data set.
+The value of K could be changed from 1 to n. n is the size of the data set.

 Used KNN because
 1. Since it is a classification technique and the output is relatively simple to understand.
-2. It takes less resources and time for the computations and provides a reliable prediction.
+2. It takes fewer resources and time for the computations and provides a reliable prediction.
 3. Good to use when the dataset is large

 ### Support Vector Machine
-It is a classification algorithim which draws decision boundry looking at the extremes in the data.
+It is a classification algorithm which draws decision boundary looking at the extremes in the data.
 Support vectors(lines) are the data points which are close to opposing class.
-D+ and D- are the lines closest to postive point and negative point appropriately.
+D+ and D- are the lines closest to positive point and negative point appropriately.
 Margin is the distance between D+ and D-.
-If the data is non-linear we use a simple fuction to convert the points into 2 dimensional and then draw the support vectors to classify the data.
+If the data is non-linear we use a simple function to convert the points into 2 dimensional and then draw the support vectors to classify the data.

 Used SVC here because
 1. Memory efficient